Multistart Algorithm for Identifying All Optima of Nonconvex Stochastic Functions: Introduction

 In addition, we demonstrate the performance of MANSO on two benchmark nonconvex stochastic optimization problems (up to 10 dimensions) using a derivative-free adaptive sampling trust-region stochastic optimization algorithm (ASTRO-DF)~\cite{Shashaani2018} as a local stochastic optimization method.

 \paragraph{\textbf{Related Work}} In general, a nonconvex optimization problem is NP-hard even in the deterministic case, where the true function $f(x)$ can be evaluated at any point $x\in \cD$.
-In the past few decades, extensive research has been conducted to develop algorithms for solving nonconvex deterministic optimization problems, with the aim of finding global optima.
+In the past few decades, extensive research has been conducted to develop stochastic algorithms for solving nonconvex deterministic optimization problems, with the aim of finding global optima.
+Such stochastic methods can be broadly categorized into multistart~\cite{RinnooyKan1987,RinnooyKan1987ii,Larson2018} and Bayesian optimization(BO)~\cite{Kushner1964,Frazier2018} methods.
+Also, some recent works leverage BO techniques for exploring the domain in the multistart framework~\cite{Mathesen2020}.
 In contrast, the parallel work for stochastic nonconvex optimization still requires much attention.